We can act as a professional deputy for a vulnerable person who has lost mental capacity, and has no family able to take on the role.

 - visiting them on a regular basis.

-Our fees for this service are fixed by the Court of Protection and this is something we can discuss with you should you wish us to act as professional deputy.
+Our fees for this service are assessed by the Senior Courts Costs Office and this is something we can discuss with you should you wish us to act as professional deputy.